 Hosts are asked to enter the date of their hosting duty in their diary as soon as the hosting list is published.
 You MAY be sent a reminder before the day, but should not rely on it.
 If you can't manage your given date, please arrange a swap with another member, and inform the host co-ordinator for that session.
 If you are indisposed at the last-minute, please contact the host co-ordinator immediately.
 Contact details for host co-ordinators may be found here.

-Hosts should arrive at the club at least 15 minutes before the start of the session, and let the Director know that they have arrived.
-Then stand in the hallway and welcome people (with a smile!) as they arrive.
-Ensure that any player without a partner is paired off with another player - you may sometimes need to be tactful.
+Please arrive at the club 40 minutes before the start of the session, and before the players have arrived.
+As the host you are asked to hand out the tokens that indicate where each pair should sit.
+The tokens are kept in a small black bag on the director's cabinet.
+Tokens A-Q are in use - for smaller sessions you may need to remove some pairs of tokens.
+You will also need to remove the tokens for the director's and scorer's places (N/S A and C).
+Please greet members and visitors in the hall (with a smile!) as they arrive.
+Ask if they have come without a partner, and if so, see later.
+Ask one member of the partnership to take a token from the bag and sit at the table indicated.
+IF they have a very good reason to sit N/S you may give them a red token.
+Use your hosting skills to match players needing partners.
 Make a special point of looking after visitors and if it is the first time that they've played at the club ask them to make themselves known to the Scorer.
 Hosts may wear a host badge (kept in the Director's cabinet) to make themselves more visible, but this is optional.
 If there is an odd number of customers, the host plays with one of them.
 If there are none, or an even number, the host is free to go home when play starts.
+Please be sure to collect up the tokens and check that they are all there, and put the bag back in its place.

 Where at all possible play the system card of your partner (this is essential for Oxford Bridge School sessions).
 Enjoy the session, be nice to your partner, and keep smiling.
 Thank your partner at the end.